 Stealth Addresses

-Stealth Addresses was an earlier attempt to improve privacy in Bitcoin transactions.
-Their operation is based on enabling the sender to generate a one-time address for the receiver, which can only be decrypted by the recipient.
-Even though this offers a certain degree of anonymity, it has several problems.
+Stealth Addresses were an earlier attempt to improve privacy in Bitcoin transactions.
+They enable the sender to generate a one-time address for the receiver, which can only be decrypted by the recipient.
+Although this offers a certain degree of anonymity, it has several problems.

 For example, stealth addresses require additional data to be stored on the blockchain, which can lead to scalability issues.
 Additionally, they can be complex to implement and use.
 Silent Payments improves stealth addresses by eliminating the need for additional data storage and simplifying generating and using addresses.
 This makes them a more practical and scalable solution for everyday use.